 - The U.S. typically has better returns on the amount of rent an investor can get in relation to the purchase price of the property.
 In other words, one can get a much better return on investment in most U.S. cities.

 - The U.S. has been recovering at a tremendous pace and should continue to see significant gains while Canada starts to head into a recession.
 I do not like buying into a dropping market and I believe real estate in most of Canada is getting ready to head into a severe downward correction.

 - The tax benefits.
-Most specifically in the U.S. they have something called the 1031 exchange.
-Under Section 1031 of the United States Internal Revenue Code if an investor sells a property and purchases more property they can defer the capital gains tax indefinitely.
+Most specifically in the U.S. they have something called the 1031 exchange* *All investors are encouraged to review detailed tax consequences before making any major investment decisions – taxation issues can and do change. *Under Section 1031 of the United States Internal Revenue Code if an investor sells a property and purchases more property they can defer the capital gains tax indefinitely.
 Think about how much more quickly you can build your portfolio if you don’t have to pay capital gains after every transaction like you do in Canada?
 The best part of this is that Canadians can take advantage of it too if they structure things properly which is one of the things that I teach my clients.

 - The richest people on the planet invest in American real estate for a good reason.
 In addition to buying something that can give you passive income and capital appreciation you can also ‘depreciate’ your properties for tax purposes.
 Without going into a lot of detail this means people like Warren Buffet, Donald Trump, and Robert Kiyosaki are paying a lot less taxes than most middle class people.
 The bottom line is that the more real estate you own the less tax you’ll pay if you set things up strategically.

 Where do you hold real estate investments now?

 I control properties in Calgary, Houston, San Antonio, Las Vegas, Phoenix, Florida, Atlanta, and Kansas City.
 I’ve been a real estate investor for over 25 years.